Imran Khan sees bad intentions behind attempt to hold post-budget polls - ExBulletin

 Imran Khan sees bad intentions behind attempt to hold post-budget polls

-Pakistani opposition leader Imran Khan speaks during a campaign rally.
-File photo

-Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has blamed the “bad intentions” of the Pakistan Democratic Movement (PDM)-led government behind his proposal to hold elections simultaneously after this year’s budget, have local media reported.
+LAHORE: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has blamed the “bad intentions” of the Pakistan Democratic Movement (PDM)-led government behind his proposal to hold elections simultaneously after this year’s budget , local media reported.

 The budget is traditionally presented in the first two weeks of June and the federal government has argued that it would be too early to hold a general election next month, insisting on holding polls later this year, Geo News reported.